Chart Color Schemes

 Melbourne CBD - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Melbourne CBD-West has one of the most culturally diverse populations in Australia, with 65.1% speaking a language other than English at home and 75.3% born overseas.
-Christianity is the predominant religion, representing 22.6% of the population.
-Buddhism is notably overrepresented at 11.2%, compared to the Greater Melbourne average of 7.0%.
+Melbourne CBD-West has a population where 65.1% speak a language other than English at home and 75.3% were born overseas.
+Christianity is the main religion, comprising 22.6% of its population.
+Buddhism is notably overrepresented at 11.2%, compared to 7.0% across Greater Melbourne.

 Frequently Asked Questions - Diversity